Morning Musume: 2026: Maria Makino's and Sakura Oda's graduations and 18th Generation

+On April 9, it was announced that Maria Makino would be graduating from Morning Musume and Hello!
+Project after the conclusion of the group's upcoming spring tour.

+On April 11, it was announced at the Morning Musume '26 Concert Tour Haru - Rays Of Light - that Maria Makino would be graduating on June 24 with her graduation concert taking place at Nippon Budokan as the final concert of the spring tour.

+On May 28, it was announced through Morning Musume '26's YouTube channel that Hanano Ishikawa joined the group as the second 18th generation member.

+On June 2, it was announced through their YouTube channel that Hello Pro Kenshuusei member Moa Suzuki had joined the group as the third 18th generation member.

+On June 11, it was announced through their YouTube channel that Miyu Yasuda had joined the group as the fourth and last 18th generation member.

+On June 24, Maria Makino graduated at the Morning Musume '26 Concert Tour Haru - Rays Of Light - Final ~Makino Maria Sotsugyou Special~.

+On September 30, the group will release their 77th single, "Lonely...But not Alone / Yes ka No ka Watashi ka".

 Life in the group

 The audition process has been described by Ai Takahashi as involving a training camp of three days and two nights, in which participants were expected to learn a new song, a dance routine and a script.

 The girls are afforded three holidays a year of five days each, in winter, in summer, and for the New Year.

 In the past, the group has always had a leader and sub-leader, though neither comes with any responsibility.
 Takahashi has said that the role merely includes encouraging the others to do their best, while according to Niigaki, "there is nothing I have to do [as a sub-leader], but I want to support [the leader]."